Gophers sophomore Rose Micheaux driven to succeed for her brother and 'best friend'

 The number suits her.

 Last season Micheaux appeared in 30 games and started 16.
 She averaged 4.7 points and 4.1 rebounds.
-Often battling foul trouble, she averaged 14.4 minutes per game.
-This year, in four starts, she is first on the team in rebounding (9.5), is second in scoring (13.0) and is averaging 23 minutes per game.
+Often battling foul trouble, she averaged 14.6 minutes per game.
+This season , in four starts, she is first on the team in rebounding (9.5), is second in scoring (13.0) and is averaging 23 minutes per game.

 "She's been able to play with really good poise,'' Gophers coach Lindsay Whalen said.
 "Even when she picks up an early foul.
 The one game, at North Dakota State, she fouled out.
 But, for the most part, she's done a good job of playing through that.''